uhm-coe/authorizer/readme.txt

 *CAS Admission* restricts access to a WordPress site to specific users, typically students enrolled in a university course.
 It replaces the default WordPress login/authorization system with one relying on a CAS server.
 Further, it maintains a course roster that it can use to restrict access to only students enrolled in a specific course.
 This course roster can be populated with usernames by an administrator, or an adminstrator can approve individuals from a log of prior CAS login attempts.

+The primary difference between this plugin and other CAS offerings is that we offer the functionality to restrict all access to a WordPress site based on successful CAS logins.

 *CAS Admission* requires the following:

 * **CAS server** (plugin needs the URL)